 Mexican stuffed peppers are not a traditional southwestern dish but our family loves them for their flavor, texture and lots of melted cheese, of course.
 And it is an all-in-one meal with pantry staples – perfect for weeknights!

-Although, for those who want something a little extra, these stuffed peppers pair wonderfully with salads like healthy Mexican street corn salad, or Mexican kale salad – among others (keep reading for more ideas!)
+Although, for those who want something a little extra, these stuffed peppers pair wonderfully with salads like Mexican street corn salad, or Mexican kale salad – among others (keep reading for more ideas!)

 You can find a pack of 6 bell peppers at any grocery store year-round.
 They are affordable and their rounded shape is begging to be stuffed with deliciousness.

-In fact, I love stuffed peppers so much that I’ve also posted recipes for Instant Pot stuffed peppers, Instant Pot stuffed pepper soup (and stuffed pepper soup without the Instant Pot), and ground chicken stuffed peppers!
+In fact, I love stuffed peppers so much that I’ve also posted recipes for Instant Pot stuffed peppers, Instant Pot stuffed pepper soup (and stuffed bell pepper soup without the Instant Pot), and ground chicken stuffed peppers!